arthurfiorette/axios-cache-interceptor/docs/src/guide/getting-started.md

 import Axios from 'axios';
 import { setupCache } from 'axios-cache-interceptor';

+// Same object, new types.
-// same object, but with updated typings. const axios = setupCache(Axios); // [!code focus]
+// All Axios imports in your project will now have the cache interceptor. const axios = setupCache(Axios); // [!code focus]

 const req1 = axios.get('https://api.example.com/'); // [!code focus]